hpluska/APCompSciPrinciples/labs/WebDev/Headings/README.md

 Hamster is the name of my fish.
 I named him hamster because I wanted a hamster and not a fish, but I like him anyway.
 He basically just swims around all day, but I still like him.
 ```
+### Challenge 2

+- [ ] Copy and paste the text below into your Index.html file, below the code you just.
+Save this file and view the contents - notice everything is mashed up!
+Using the paragraph and heading tags from this lesson to style the text to make it more readable.